AMWA-TV/is-device-configuration/docs/API requests.md

 The PATCH verb MUST be used for invoking object methods.

-The URL MUST target a specific object by locating the object using its role path.
+The URL MUST target a specific method of an object by locating the object using its role path and the method using its method identifier as per the following format `baseUrl/rolePaths/{rolePath}/methods/{methodId}`.

-The body of the request MUST include an object which includes an `arguments` object.
+The body of the request MUST include an object which includes an `arguments` object as per the [method-patch-request](https://specs.amwa.tv/is-14/branches/v1.0-dev/APIs/schemas/method-patch-request.json) schema.
 For methods which do not have arguments defined the request body MUST include an empty `arguments` object.

 ```json
 {